Fast Video Cataloger 5 will get new extended video properties

 Video cataloger 5 will let you do video keywording in color.

 Fast video cataloger 5 is not far from being released and it has lots of small and big improvements.
 Today I will share a bit about what we have inproved with keywords, search and color.
+Update: Fast video cataloger 5 is now available for download.

 Improvement to video keywording